lebao3105/libtextworker/README.md

+> For all textworker related projects, head over to https://gitlab.com/textworker/.
+> For this repository, go to https://gitlab.com/textworker/libtextworker or https://gitlab.com/textworker/legacy-python/libtextworker for the pure Python implementation.

 ## libtextworker

 This is the official library for [texteditor/textworker](https://gitlab.com/textworker).
 Unlike its name, you can also use this for your projects too!